aedanmc/travelo-hey/documentation/instructions/USERDOC.md

 # Travelo-Hey!
 User Guide

+Are you, or do you know a queer person that has traveled?
+Ever wanted to travel somewhere with your queer friends but not sure if it was safe to do so?
+According to National Geographic, prior to the COVID pandemic, LGBTQ+ people in the United States traveled on average 7 times each year and they spent $63.1 billion annually on traveling.

+Many blogs exist that discuss single perspective information related to destination activities.
+So, queer travelers have to spend a lot of time researching safe things to do for travel planning.
+Also, big competitors like TripAdvisor are too broad and the main focus is quality, not safety.
+Take for example a trip to Dubai, currently the United Arab Emirates has laws against homosexual activity thus does not represent a safe place for queer travelers.

+We recognize the need for a solution where users can receive a good insight into businesses and LGBTQ+ hot spots that will make them feel comfortable and welcomed.

+This is a really important topic to bring equity into technology.
+Travelo-Hey! is a unique tool that will revolutionize the way the queer community travels.

 Welcome to Travelo-Hey!!
 Our solution consists of a web application that allows users to search for and review different locations around the world.

 Our primary goals for this web app are to help LGBTQ+ travelers do the following things: